brandonyap/pats_api/README.md

 In order to run the `pats_api` you will need Docker Desktop installed.
 See https://www.docker.com/products/docker-desktop for installation instructions.

 ## Docker Container Setup
-Once Docker Desktop is installed and running do the following:
+Once Docker Desktop is installed and running do the following.
+All of the commands are done in the `pats_api` directory.

-1. In the `pats_api` directory run the following command: `make setup`
+1. Run the following command: `make setup`

 2. Check if the `pats-api` and `pats-mysql` containers are running with the following command: `docker ps` - There should be 2 containers listed.